substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 ## Learning outcomes

-:arrow_right: Renaming a Substrate Node Template using the Kickstart tool.
+:arrow_right: &nbsp; Renaming a Substrate Node Template using the Kickstart tool.

-:arrow_right: Basic patterns for building and running a Substrate node.
+:arrow_right: &nbsp; Basic patterns for building and running a Substrate node.

-:arrow_right: Create a storage item to keep track of a single `u64` value.
+:arrow_right: &nbsp; Create a storage item to keep track of a single `u64` value.

 ## Steps